jeddl/Binary-Awesomeness/README.md

 I highly recommend that learn some basic knowledge of `Ruby` project, `bundler`, and maybe `jekyll` before jumping right on it, especially you don't have any Ruby background(like me).
 The instruction from `Github Pages` seems really straightforward, but there is a lot going on behind the scene.

-One of the possible problem that you might be dealing with is the `gem`/`bundle` directory access problem.
+One of the possible problems that you might be dealing with is the `gem`/`bundler` directory access problem.
 That normally if you install `Ruby` with `sudo` command, and when you try to install `bundler`, it will install gems requiring the root access.
 Usually you cerntainly do not want to contaminate your global environment.
 One of the solutions would be running `gem install --user-install <gemname>` where `--user-install` will store gems in the `.gem/` from user directory.